MoonsideGames/encompass-cs-docs/content/pong/introduction.md

 ![pong](/images/pong.png)

-Pong was one of the first video games ever created and as such, it is extremely simple, and I think it's a good choice to try re-implementing it in Encompass as an example.
+Pong was one of the first video games ever created and as such, it is extremely simple.
+We're introducing a lot of new concepts with Encompass and the Hyper ECS architecture, so I think it's a good choice to try re-implementing the very simple Pong in Encompass as an example.

 We'll be developing this with the Encompass/LOVE starter pack.
 Go ahead and [set that up](/getting_started/case_study_love/) if you haven't already so you can follow along.
 And please do follow along - you can do it!